robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

 Well, me dears, while we most certainly realised we needed to use robust parsers to extract data from structured formats, most people still haven't realised that they *must* also use serialisers that can write data in a structured format.
 This led to things like these:

+{% highlight js %}
 db.query("SELECT * FROM users WHERE name=\"" + user.name + "\".");
+{% endhighlight %}

 Or its close cousin:

+{% highlight js %}
 shell_execute("sudo adduser '" + user.name + "' 'webuser'")
+{% endhighlight %}

 But oh, silly me.
 Of course this is *wrong*, I just forgot to escape **user.name**, how could I **ever** do something as horrible as this?!
 I should just escape the data and, really, I need to stop coding so late in the morning... right y'all?

 ## It's not about escaping!

-Oh, but wait, I'm obviously missing something important here. "**Handlebars and Mustache are for HTML, you dumb!
-They'll escape stuff automatically for you!**" But of course, how could I forget this, Handlebars and Mustache have been written with HTML in mind, and SQL/Shell injections are a whole different beast, and totally a solved problem... or is it?
+Oh, but wait, I'm obviously missing something important here. **"Handlebars and Mustache are for HTML, you dumb!
+They'll escape stuff automatically for you!"** But of course, how could I forget this, Handlebars and Mustache have been written with HTML in mind, and SQL/Shell injections are a whole different beast, and totally a solved problem... or is it?

 There **is** a more fundamental issue that we're kind of missing here: we're just repeating the same mistakes of the past by writing buggy String concatenation, and buggy Regular Expression-based parsers.
 Of course we can make this all work, people did back in the days.
 That we can make it work **is not the problem**, the problem is that **no one will tell us when it doesn't work**.
 Or, in other words, it's just too easy to forget to escape a little piece of data and have [Little Bob Tables throw the work of your whole life into the void][bob-tables] — and that's when you'll learn that something "didn't work".